PeraltaLab/WetlandMesocosm_GHG_Timberlake/README.md

 ### Repo Contents

 * **analyses:** R Markdown files that include R script written by Regina Bledsoe, Colin Finlay, Ariane Peralta, and Mario Muscarella containing functions used in analysis of GHG, soil, and microbial sequence data:
- 	1. metaG_CN.Rmd: code for analysis of metagenomic data, **for manuscript in review**
+ 	1. metaG_in_depth.Rmd: metagenomic analysis of Fe, S, C, and N cycling gene modules, **for manuscript in review**
- 	2. metaG_in_depth.Rmd: metagenomic analysis of Fe, S, C, and N cycling gene modules, **for manuscript in review**
+ 	2. SoilPhys_GHGs_16S.Rmd: 16S, edaphic, and greenhouse gas analysis, **for manuscript in review**
- 	3. SoilPhys_GHGs_16S.Rmd: 16S, edaphic, and greenhouse gas analysis, **for manuscript in review**
+  	3. GHG_LME.Rmd: linear-mixed effects models of greenhouse gases, **for manuscript in review**
-  	4. GHG_LME.Rmd: linear-mixed effects models of greenhouse gases, **for manuscript in review**
+	4. Bins_Heatmaps.Rmd: Heatmaps of functional genes in metagenome bins, **for manuscript in review**
   	5. /Previous_Versions: collection of previous .Rmd versions, **not a part of manuscript in review**

 * **bin:**